rumantela/ferrerMtest/README.txt

 It has a unit test for each class.
-The deepest test is executed in driverDB, driverDB prevents SQL injections and wrong data format but it does not prevent from content itself. name and description fields can be record with any data that is going to recorded as string.
+The deepest test is executed in driverDB, driverDB prevents SQL injections and wrong data format but it does not prevent from content itself.
+Name and description fields can be recorded with any data so the field is going to be recorded as string.
 Other test are softer, check comunications between classes.